 Some of the things that were explained I had already met with and knew some parts of them but the explanations showed me new ways I could use them.
 The best thing about this course I think is that you could use it repeatedly in the future for reference.
 Its sections help you find what you are searching fast and can help you solve issues or come up with solutions you didn’t have before.

 There was an issue I couldn’t solve for several days while working.
 The problem was with the editor aspect — I had trouble with a transformation menu not showing up when it needed to.
 None of the solutions I tried worked and I had to go inside the source code of MPS and follow up why it didn’t get called when it should’ve.
 Some time later, I had started to lose motivation for it so I jumped in the course because I hadn’t finished it yet.
 The part I was getting at was exactly where I was having problems and lo and behold the solution had been right under my nose the entire time.
-This issue will be explained with examples in a future blog post so stay tuned.

 Figuring out a solution by myself would’ve taken a long time because MPS is quite large.
 Apart from that, remembering all different aspects and details about every language I was working with was and still is a challenge I don’t see solving in the forseeable future.
 I will keep the course close by while I begin more serious work with MPS in the future and I feel that it will help me quickly navigate implementations and problems.